Maia-Everett/lintian.eu/_posts/2024-09-21-warcraft-retrospective-36.md

 [^waste]: Or, for that matter, what they do with all the waste.

 [^crabs]: Actual crabs, not placeholders for spiders from an arachnophobia switch.

+[^cave-in]: Maybe the Forgotten One was a [load-bearing boss](https://tvtropes.org/pmwiki/pmwiki.php/Main/LoadBearingBoss)?